OpenRefine/OpenRefine/docs/docs/manual/columnediting.md

 ## Overview

 Column editing contains some of the most powerful data-improvement methods in OpenRefine.
-While we call it “edit column,” in fact many of the best features involve using one column of data to add entirely new columns and fields to your dataset.
+While we call it “edit column,” this includes using one column of data to add entirely new columns and fields to your dataset.

 ## Split or Join